UCSB-CS56-Projects/cs56-android-getting-started/docs/tutorial/5_Integrating_An_App_With_A_Social_Media_Service/5_Integrating_An_App_With_A_Social_Media_Service.md

 The objective for this tutorial is to integrate our app with a social media service.
 There are a number of popular socail media service but for this tutorial we will be using the Twitter social media service.

-<h2 id="2_starting">Create A Twitter Account</h2>
+<h2 id="2_starting">Create A Twitter Account/Create App In Twitter Console</h2>

-We must first [create a Twitter Account] (https://mobile.twitter.com/signup) for the App.
+1. We must first [create a Twitter Account] (https://mobile.twitter.com/signup) for the App.

--**Note:** You can use your personal Twitter account as well, but the the account must be linked to a phone number to manage an application on Twitter.
+**Note:** You can use your personal Twitter account as well, but the the account must be linked to a phone number to be able to manage an application on Twitter.

+2. Create New App in Twitter console

 Android Studio is based of [IntelliJ IDEA](https://www.jetbrains.com/idea/).